How to Install & Use Mouse Toggle for Android TV

 Start by opening the Google Play Store app and searching for Mouse Toggle.

 You should see two versions of the app.
-The first is for stock Android TV’s.
-The second version is for rooted Android TV’s.
+The first is for stock Android TVs.
+The second version is for rooted Android TVs.

-The download will begin automatically once you’ve paid for the app.
+The download will automatically begin once you’ve paid for the app.

 The APK file is only 1.25 MB, so the installation is extremely fast.